 Ingrid was Chair of the Finance and Expenditure Committee and sat on the Economic Development Innovation and Science Committee.
 Previously she was on Foreign Affairs Defence and Trade.
 Ingrid also co-chaired the Inter-parliamentary Alliance on China, the All-Party Parliamentary Group on Taiwan, and the Commonwealth Women Parliamentarians.
 She was also the Ambassador for Women in the New Zealand Parliament.

 Of Dutch heritage, Ingrid is a member of Labour’s Ethnic Caucus.
 She is mother to three children of Pacific Island and Dutch-NZ heritage.

 During her first Parliamentary term, Ingrid’s advocacy for inclusive school uniform and grooming policies saw the Human Rights Commission launch Guidelines to Board of Trustees to make uniform rules culturally safe and gender inclusive.
 She continues to advocate for climate adaptation solutions for South Dunedin and health solutions which support rural communities.

 Prior to Parliament, Ingrid was an international relations specialist, lawyer, parliamentary press secretary, university lecturer and broadcaster.
-In 2006, Ingrid received the New Zealand Special Service Medal for her broadcasting work in the aftermath of the 2004 Indian Ocean earthquake and tsunami in Aceh.
+In 2006, Ingrid received the New Zealand Special Service Medal for Bravery for her broadcasting work in the aftermath of the 2004 Indian Ocean earthquake and tsunami in Aceh.
 She is also a Fellow of the Rosalynn Carter Mental Health Journalism Center.